cbrnr/python-intro-short/06-Loops/06-Loops.md

     print(s)
 ```

 Here, `s` sequentially gets all characters of the string `"Hello World!"` as the loop iterates.
-That is, in the first iteration `s` contains the character `"H"`, in the second `"e"`, and so on.
-The `print` function is called in each iteration with the single characters `s` as arguments, so the output looks like this (the `print` function automatically inserts a newline at the end, though this can be changed with its `end` parameter):
+That is, in the first iteration, `s` contains the character `"H"`, in the second `"e"`, and so on.
+The `print` function is called in each iteration with the single character `s` as its argument, so the output looks like this (the `print` function automatically inserts a newline at the end, though this can be changed with its `end` parameter):

 ```
 H